Serbian Chetnik Organization: Background

 The Serbian–Ottoman War (1876–1878) and Russo-Turkish War (1877–1878) against the Ottomans motivated liberation movements among the people in Kosovo and Metohija and Macedonia (known at the time as "Old Serbia" or "southern Serbia").
 Serbia sought to liberate the Kosovo Vilayet (sanjaks of Niš, Prizren, Skopje and Novi Pazar).
 The Serbian Army was joined by southern Serbs who made up special volunteer detachments, a large number being from Macedonia, who wanted to liberate their home regions and unify them with Serbia.
 These volunteers were infiltrated into the Kumanovo and Kriva Palanka districts.
 When peace was signed between the Serbs and Ottomans, these groups conducted independent guerrilla fighting under the Serbian flag, which they carried and flew far south of the demarcation line.
 The Serbian advance in Old Serbia (1877–78) was followed with uprisings for the Serbian cause in the region, including a notable one that broke out in the counties of Kumanovo, Kriva Palanka, and Kratovo.
 On 20 January, the Kumanovo Uprising broke out, spanning four months and ending with Ottoman suppression.
 The Ottomans retaliated against the Serb population in the Ottoman Empire.
-Because of the terror against the unprotected rayah (lower class, Christians), many left for the mountains, fled across the border into Serbia, from where they raided their home regions in order to revenge the atrocities carried out by the Ottomans.
+Because of the terror against the unprotected rayah (lower class, Christians), many left for the mountains, fled across the border into Serbia, from where they raided their home regions to revenge the atrocities carried out by the Ottomans.

 After the war, the Serbian military government sent armament and aid to rebels in Kosovo and Macedonia.
 Christian rebel bands were formed all over the region.
 Many of those bands, privately funded and aided by the government, were established in Serbia and crossed into Ottoman territory.
 In that way, Micko Krstić formed a rebel band in 1879 in Niš, with the help of Nikola Rašić and the military government in Vranje.
 On 14 October 1880, an uprising broke out in the Kičevo-Poreče region, known as the "Brsjak Revolt".
-Serbia secretly and very carefully aided the Christians in the Ottoman areas, such as in the Brsjak Revolt, however, by 1881, the aid was stopped by the intervention of the government.
+Serbia secretly and very carefully aided the Christians in the Ottoman areas, such as in the Brsjak Revolt; however, by 1881, the aid was stopped by the intervention of the government.
 The Ottoman army succeeded in suppressing the rebellion in the winter of 1880–81, and many of the leaders were exiled.

 In 1886, the Association of Serbo-Macedonians was established.